nhocki/dotfiles/README.md

-thoughtbot dotfiles
+My dotfiles
 ===================

-Flow:

-* Fork this repo.
-* Clone your fork.
-* Install.
-* Track thoughtbot/dotfiles.
-* Customize in master.
-* Update.
+Got most of this from Thoughtbot's dotfiles

 Install
 -------

-From your cloned directory:
+Clone this directory and run:

     ./install.sh